nivupai/InformationInequalities.jl/README.md

 **Note**: The package is still under active development and things evolve quickly (or at least should)

-- enclosure of the solution of interval linear systems
+- enclosure of the solution
 - exact characterization of the entropic space
 - verified proof and ``\LaTeX`` rendering in display
 - enclosure of singularvalues of the entropic space generator matrix